avanwinkle/masseffect2/README.md

 ## Requirements

 This project requires the Mission Pinball Framework 0.50 and can be simulated using the MPF virtual machine and MPF monitor interface.
-Playing in the real world requires a Stern Game of Thrones Pro Edition pinball machine and the MPF-Spike-Bridge.
+Playing in the real world requires either a FAST-based pinball machine (configuration coming soon) or a Stern Game of Thrones Pro Edition pinball machine and the MPF-Spike-Bridge, or you are welcome to build a config file for your particular hardware setup.

 ## Main Gameplay